0xMx/xss-payload-gen/README.md

 - Generates XSS payloads for a wide range of HTML tags.
 - Includes common XSS payload patterns and techniques.
-- Generates toggle case variations for JavaScript functions to bypass security filters.
+- Generates toggle case variations for JavaScript functions to bypass security filters such as Cloudflare.
 - URL encodes the payloads for easy use in testing.

 ## Prerequisites